phillxnet/rockstor-doc/interface/docker-based-rock-ons/immich.rst

 Here is how you can import your files into Immich.

 Prerequisite is that you have made your share available to Immich.
-See: :ref:`_immich_external_library_setup`.
+See: :ref:`_immich_mounting_external_library`.
 Also note that every external library must have an owner.
 If you haven't created your user account(s), do so now.
 See: :ref:`_immich_new_user`

 Click on your profile image on the top-right corner of the page, then click on **Administration**.